-This week in the garden, all around the site, we need to rake up our ...
+This week in the gardens, It’s time to set up our Christmas gift table in ...

 Our winter salad seeds have all germinated in their gutters.
 Since you were here Tony and I have also planted a couple of trays of pea shoots.
 All these can go into your kitchen garden now.
 But first we need to build some shelter.
 We need protection primarily from bird damage.
 Pigeons especially are partial […]